jerewy/codejoin-new/docs/code-execution-system-debug.md

 ## Overview
 This document explains how the CodeJoin code execution system works and the current issues with C/C++ execution in the terminal.

+> **Quick fix for "Docker connection failed" errors**
+>
+> If the backend logs show `Docker connection test failed {"error":"Unknown error"}` followed by `Docker connection failed: Unknown error`, the Docker daemon is offline or unreachable from the backend.
+Start Docker Desktop (or `dockerd` on Linux) and re-run `npm run dev` for the `code-execution-backend`.
+When Docker is healthy, `docker info` should succeed and the backend will build or pull the required images automatically.

 ## System Architecture

 ### 1. Execution Flow Components